pretix/pretix/doc/user/events/widget.rst

 * If you use the tracking plugin, you can enable cross-domain tracking.
 Please note: when you run your pretix-shop on a subdomain of your main tracking domain, then you do not need cross-domain tracking as tracking automatically works across subdomains.
-See `Using a custom domain <https://docs.pretix.eu/en/latest/user/organizers/domain.html>` for how to set this up.
+See :ref:`custom_domain` for how to set this up.

   Please make sure to add the embedding website to your `Referral exclusions
   <https://support.google.com/analytics/answer/2795830>`_ in your Google Analytics settings.